Alboredy/Alboredy.github.io/README.md

 # **Experience**

-## **Global Enterprise Billing Lead, VOIS**
+## **Global Enterprise Billing Analyst, VOIS**
 **Aug 2024 ‐ Present**
+#### Kindi AI Development
-- Lead the development and implementation of an ISO 9001 compliant Knowledge Management System (KMS) at Vodafone Global Enterprise (VGE) Billing powered by an AI agent built on Copilot Studio.
+- Lead the development and implementation of an ISO 9001 Compliant Knowledge Management System at Vodafone Global Enterprise (VGE) Billing powered by an AI agent built on Copilot Studio.
 Reduced 1,000+ outdated documents to 100+ high-impact, operations-specific documents, designed with feedback loops and scalability across squads.
 Projected to cut knowledge lookup time from 20–30 mins to 30 seconds across 8 global sites.
 - Acted as technical consultant to the UK Billing Credit Assurance team; built an efficiency app unifying 7 fragmented response processes.
 The app automates calculations (e.g., billing cycles, due dates), pre-fills email templates, reduces manual effort by 15%, and improves accuracy by 20%.
 - Led cross-functional teams through authoring, testing, and quality approval of new KMS content and processes.
+#### F4 Invoice Production Squad
+- Developed an autonomous report that supports validation of €20+ million in invoices value per month, by systematically filtering approved accounts, identifying and flagging rejected accounts and generating comprehensive reports of the outputs to relevant stakeholders.
 ---

 ## **CIoT Global Service Desk Specialist, VOIS**